What You Need to Start Making Pottery at Home – My Guide for New Potters

 Wedging Board and Ware Board

-You will need a surface to wedge on and work with your clay.
-The surface needs to have some grip to prevent the clay from sliding off or sticking to the surface.
-The surface also needs to be somewhat absorbent but not too much; otherwise, it will dry out the clay too fast.
+You will need a surface to wedge your clay on.
+The surface needs some grip to prevent the clay from sliding off or sticking to it.
+The surface also needs to be somewhat absorbent, but not too absorbent; otherwise, it will dry out the clay too quickly.
 Here are 7 Surfaces for you to choose from.
-I like to use a 2 by 4 piece of wood.
+I like to use a 2-by-4 piece of wood.

 You will also need at least one wareboard to carefully carry your pottery from one area to the next.
 You can also use this Portable Clay Wedging Board for your work surface and a ware board.